breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-4.md

 ## Everything is now divided into Rows and Columns.

 Bootstrap creators replicated the same concept that `<tables>` had, but instead of using tables, they used `<div>` (boxed containers).
-They can’t create their own HTML tags because that would require a new HTML version and would make Bootstrap incompatible with current browsers.
-Tags must stay the same – that’s why they decided to override the `<div>` default behaviors with classes.
+They  couldn't create their own HTML tags because that would require a new HTML version, which would render Bootstrap incompatible with current browsers.
+The HTML tags must remain the same.
+That's why they decided to override the default behaviors of <div> using classes."

 ```html
 This is a row: <div class="row">